MinasFakhori/Fingerprint/README.md

 * **Python** - You must have Python installed on your computer.
 You can download it from [here](https://www.python.org/downloads/).

-* **Arduino CLI** - To be able to use the tools in this project, you must have the Arduino CLI installed.
+* **Arduino CLI** - To use the tools in this project, you must have the Arduino CLI installed.

     For **Mac** users, you can install it by running the following command in your terminal:
     ```bash